4.1 Valence Bond Theory

 • Define and give examples of σ and π bonds

-Valence bond theory describes a covalent bond as the overlap of half-filled atomic orbitals (each containing a single electron) that yield a pair of electrons shared between the two bonded atoms.
-We say that orbitals on two different atoms overlap when a portion of one orbital and a portion of a second orbital occupy the same region of space.
-According to valence bond theory, a covalent bond results when two conditions are met: (1) an orbital on one atom overlaps an orbital on a second atom and (2) the single electrons in each orbital combine to form an electron pair.
-The mutual attraction between this negatively charged electron pair and the two atoms’ positively charged nuclei serves to physically link the two atoms through a force we define as a covalent bond.
-The strength of a covalent bond depends on the extent of overlap of the orbitals involved.
-Orbitals that overlap extensively form bonds that are stronger than those that have less overlap.
+A covalent bond forms when two conditions are met: (1) an orbital on one atom overlaps with an orbital on a second atom, and (2) the single electrons in each orbital combine to create an electron pair.
+The mutual attraction between this negatively charged electron pair and the positively charged nuclei of the two atoms serves to physically link the atoms.
+This attraction creates a force that we define as a covalent bond.
+The strength of a covalent bond depends on the extent of overlap of the orbitals involved, with more extensive overlap resulting in stronger bonds.

 (a) The interaction of two hydrogen atoms changes as a function of distance. (b) The energy of the system changes as the atoms interact.
 The lowest (most stable) energy occurs at a distance of 74 pm, which is the bond length observed for the H2 molecule.